junxit/us-congress-bills-113/bill.md

       - **(ii)** which, collectively, are representative of the operating characteristics of electric generation at different locations in the United States; and
       - **(iii)** each of which is operated for the entire 12-month period on a full commercial basis; and
     - **(B)** no results obtained from any demonstration project are used in setting such standard.
+- **(d)** *Technologies* Nothing in this section shall be construed to preclude the issuance, implementation, or enforcement of a standard of performance that—
+  - **(1)** is based on the use of one or more technologies that are developed in a foreign country, but has been demonstrated to be achievable at fossil fuel-fired electric utility generating units in the United States; and
+  - **(2)** meets the requirements of subsection (b) and (c), as applicable.

 ## § 3.
 Congress To set effective date for standards of performance for existing, modified, and reconstructed fossil fuel-fired electric utility generating units